canonical/lxd/doc/rest-api.md

         "profiles": ["default"],                                            # List of profiles
         "ephemeral": true,                                                  # Whether to destroy the container on shutdown "config": {"limits.cpu": "2"},                                      # Config override.
+        "devices": {                                                        # optional list of devices the container should have
+            "rootfs": {
+                "path": "/dev/kvm",
+                "type": "unix-char"
+            },
+        },
         "source": {"type": "image",                                         # Can be: "image", "migration", "copy" or "none" "alias": "ubuntu/devel"},                                # Name of the alias }